rlong6767/chemrisk-ai/data/README.md

 > **When two incompatible chemicals could be accidentally mixed, is an RTD useful, creditable, and practical as a safeguard?**

-The project uses a mechanism-aware weak-supervision workflow to classify chemical-pair scenarios as:
+The project uses a mechanism-aware weak supervision workflow to classify chemical pair scenarios as the following:

-- **RTD not required** based on current screening logic,
+- RTD not required based on current screening logic,
-- **RTD candidate / RTD required** before tank-level validation,
+- RTD candidate / RTD required before tank-level validation,
-- or **Review** when model disagreement, directionality, inventory, or stored-service reliability prevents a confident automated recommendation.
+- or Review when model disagreement with labeling functions, directionality, inventory, or stored service reliability prevents a confident automated recommendation.

 ---

 ## What is an RTD, and why does this matter?

-An **RTD** is a Resistance Temperature Detector: an instrument used to measure temperature in a tank or process vessel.
+An RTD is a Resistance Temperature Detector: an instrument used to measure temperature in a tank or process vessel.

-For incompatible mixing safeguards, an RTD may be useful when the hazardous event creates a **detectable bulk liquid temperature rise** soon enough for alarm, operator response, interlock action, or another protective response.
+For incompatible mixing safeguards, an RTD may be useful when the hazardous event creates a detectable bulk liquid temperature rise soon enough for alarm, operator response, interlock action, or another protective response.

-However, an RTD may be the wrong safeguard when the dominant hazard is:
+However, an RTD may be the wrong safeguard when the dominant hazard is the following:

 - toxic gas or vapor release,
 - rapid gas generation or pressure rise,